 Rym’s mom was such an enchanting woman, full of happiness and joy.
-She completely let me feel at home, as she even invited me to sleep at their house before leaving to Algiers.
+She completely let me feel at home, as she even invited me to sleep at their house before leaving for Algiers.

 Hospitality for Algerians is a must!
 I felt so so so happy and welcomed that I can’t thank enough these wonderful people for this.

-It was a super comfortable ride the one from Oran to Algiers: got a first class train ticket with 15 euro more or less.
+It was a super comfortable ride the one from Oran to Algiers: got a first-class train ticket for 15 euros more or less.
 It took 4.5 hours to arrive in the capital city.
 The new high-speed train is way much better than some of our Italian regional trains.
-Hats off Algeria!

 Even in Algiers, I got a contact from Rym, therefore I had my local guide even here.
-Awesome how Rym put me in touch with people all over the places.
+Awesome how Rym put me in touch with people all over the place.

-Last but not the least, I spent my Christmas on a trip from Algiers to Tizi Ouzou Province, that reminds me of my beloved Tuscany: green, hills, mountains, small villages, welcoming kids, wise old people and the simplicity of its life.
+Last but not the least, I spent my Christmas on a trip from Algiers to Tizi Ouzou Province, which reminds me of my beloved Tuscany: green, hills, mountains, small villages, welcoming kids, wise old people, and the simplicity of its life.
 So natural!

 Nowadays’ society is so full of negativity, especially in Europe, where I, as an open-minded person, have to listen to words like “Why are you going to Algeria?
 It is dangerous!
 We have many bad people from Africa being criminals”.